How to prepare your store for the big Black Friday rush

 Start early, end late

 Shoppers start looking for deals early, so get your messaging out there loud and clear.
-Make it clear when the deals drop and give them the opportunity to get email updates and saved wishlists.
+Make it obvious when your deals are dropping and give them the opportunity to get email updates and saved wishlists.

 Your Black Friday shouldn’t end until the sun has set on Cyber Monday.

 Amp up your email marketing

 Prime your existing customer base for the sales to come with emails announcing your Black Friday promotions as well as special deals for subscribers.